longturn/freeciv21/docs/Coding/attributes.rst

 The (real) ``key`` is an integer, which defines the use and format of this attribute.
 The values of the hashtable can have arbitrary length.
 The internal structure of a value is opaque to the attribute handling.

-For easier access there are wrapper functions for the common types unit, city, player, and Tile.
-So there are easy methods for attaching arbitrary data to a unit, a city, a player (self or other), or a Tile.
+For easier access there are wrapper functions for the common case of city attributes, that are used to store :doc:`governor <Playing/cma>` data.